Fulbright US Student Programs

 -

-Leader UIC named 2021 HSI Leader by State Department
+4 x UIC named an HSI Leader by the State Department

-The 2023-24 competition opened March 31, 2022 and the national deadline is October 11, 2022.
-UIC students and alumni who not enrolled elsewhere should apply through UIC and not as at-large applicants.
+The 2026-27 competition opened March 31, 2025 and the national deadline is October 7, 2025.
+UIC students and alumni who are not enrolled elsewhere should apply through UIC and not as at-large applicants.
 Students applying through UIC enjoy an advising process meant to ameliorate the student’s application.
-The internal UIC campus deadline is September 8, 2022.
-Graduate students and alumni from UIC’s graduate programs should contact Benn Williams (bwilli7@uic.edu), their dedicated university Fulbright Program Advisor, to start the process NOW.
+The internal UIC campus deadline is September 4, 2025.
+By this date, we expect a complete application.
+Graduate students and alumni from UIC’s graduate programs should contact Benn Williams (bwilli7@uic.edu) and Lindsay Marshall (lmarsh4@uic.edu), their dedicated university Fulbright Program Advisors, to start the process NOW.

 Near the opening of the annual competition, Fulbright releases general and regional updates.
-Last updated 6/23/22.
-(Still no awards for China.)
+We do not have them yet for the 2026-27 competition.

 General Program Updates

-- The Fulbright-Fogarty Fellowships in Public Health WILL be available for the 2023-24 competition.
+- We anticipate that the Fulbright-Fogarty Fellowships in Public Health WILL be available for the 2026-27 competition; however, it is generally updated in the summer.

-- Still NO Fulbright program in the People’s Republic of China, including Hong Kong and Macau, for the upcoming (2023-24) program cycle.
+- Still NO Fulbright program in the People’s Republic of China, including Hong Kong and Macau.
 The Malaysia ETA remains suspended.

 Regional Trends (East Asia-Pacific)

-- More Study/Research applications are needed — Fulbright could offer more awards if there were more qualified candidates!
+- More Study/Research applications are needed in the arts — Fulbright could offer more awards if there were more qualified candidates!

 - ETA applicants: demonstrate a SINCERE interest in teaching and in the host country — gap-year projects not wanted